Fulbright Nehru Masters Fellowships Programme 2019 for Indian Citizens

 In addition to the General Prerequisites, the applicants should:

-Applicant should have completed an equivalent of a U.S. Bachelor’s Degree from a recognised Indian University with at least 55% marks.
-Applicants should either possess a four-year bachelor’s degree or a completed master’s degree, if the bachelor’s degree is of less than four years’ duration.
+Applicant should have completed an equivalent of a U.S. Bachelor’s Degree from a recognized Indian University with at least 55% marks.
+Applicants should either possess a four-year bachelor’s degree or a completed master’s degree if the bachelor’s degree is of less than four years’ duration.